Tailgating Trade Secrets by Carrie Morey • Featured in Hot Little Suppers Cookbook

 Whether it’s a football game or the rodeo, I love to tailgate.
 Taking a party along with me is one of my favorite ways to entertain.
 Over the years, I have developed a few tricks of the trade that make it easier and more fun.
 It’s all about convenience.
 The better job you do packing it in, the easier it is to pack it all up when it’s time to go home!

-There tips are from my cookbook, Hot Little Suppers.
+These tips are from my cookbook, Hot Little Suppers.
 You can find the full tip list in the fall chapter of the book, along with recipe recommendations that are travel-friendly!

 #1: Skip the Table!

 If you have a pickup truck or SUV with a tailgate or an SUV with a rear door, skip bringing a bulky table along.
 Instead, pack a tablecloth, spread it over the truck bed or rear space, then use height to display items at different levels.
 You can even do this out of the trunk of a car.
 To create platforms, turn plastic storage containers upside down, drape cardboard boxes with a tablecloth, or use cake stands and platters.
+This saves room in the parking lot for more activities!

 #2: Ice, Ice Matters, Baby!

 We all know a tailgate isn't complete without a signature dip (try this, this, or this one!).
-For a dip that has to stay cold, double up on serving bowls by filling large bowl with ice and placing your dip inside the iced-bowl – hello handmade cooler!
-Keep half of cold dips in the cooler and then replenish what’s on display with the fresh dip as needed.
+For a dip that has to stay cold, double up on serving bowls by filling a large bowl with ice and placing your dip inside the iced bowl – hello handmade cooler!
+Keep half of the cold dips in the cooler and then replenish what’s on display with the fresh dip as needed.
 If you’re worried about bugs, bring your cutest kitchen towels to drape over the food or invest in a set of food tents.

 #3: Avoid Soggy Sammies!
 Assemble On-Site